Published on January 23rd, 2015 | by Daniel Nikulin1

-Chances are that at some point in your flying life, you hurriedly took your economy class seat, realizing only then that you forgot your reading material.
-Probably before the dawn of the laptop and the many other electronic reading devices that now have a dedicated pocket in one’s carry-on and definitely before the seat-back, on-demand, in-flight entertainment systems most aircraft are now routinely equipped with, you were left with few options.
+Chances are, that at some point in your flying life, you took your seat realizing only then that you forgot your reading material.
+Probably before the laptop and the many other devices that now have a dedicated pocket in every carry-on bag, and definitely before the seat-back in-flight entertainment systems most aircraft are now routinely equipped with, you were left with few options.

-Chances also are, that you then fumbled through the seat-back pocket in front of you, searching for something, anything to keep you occupied while you waited for the remaining passengers to board, be seated and get ready for take-off.
-And there it was, sitting perfectly between the airline’s own, less desirable in-flight magazine and the barf bag, the thickest offering in the fold and unfortunately, the now soon to be defunct, Sky Mall catalogue.
+You fumbled through the pocket in front of you, searching for something, anything to keep you occupied, and there it was.
+Sitting perfectly between the airline’s own, less desirable, inflight magazine and the barf bag, the thickest offering in the fold, and unfortunately the now defunct, Sky Mall catalogue.

-For more than thirty years, Sky Mall has kept in-flight boredom at bay and the silliness sky-high, keeping passengers grinning in amazement that anyone was making, let alone buying the items they were reading about.
-Really?
-A poncho AND a pillow?
-In one?
-Of course, A Ponchillow!
+For more than 30 years, Sky Mall has kept inflight boredom at bay and the silliness sky-high, keeping passengers grinning in amazement that anyone was making, let alone buying the items they were reading about.

-Sky Mall has filed for bankruptcy protection, for mainly the reasons outlined above and its biggest creditors are the very airlines who stock it.
-Over the years, the catalogue has lost their captive audience to new laws that now allow the use of electronics on-board and Wi-Fi capabilities the airlines will soon roll out on their planes en masse.
-If passengers suddenly feel the need to shop at 35,000 feet, they can do it online and will be happy to do so.
+Sky Mall has filed for bankruptcy protection, for mainly the reasons outlined above, and its biggest creditors are the very airlines who stocked it.
+Over the years, the catalogue has lost their captive audience to new laws that now allow the use of electronics on board, and Wi-Fi capabilities the airlines will soon roll out en masse.
+If passengers suddenly feel the need to shop at 35,000 feet, they will do it online.